ToDMA: Large Model-Driven Massive Token Communications for Semantic Multiple Access: Introduction

 \subsection{Tokens: The Currency of Generative AI}

 A \textit{token} in generative AI refers to the unit of information a model processes.
-For text models, a token can be a word fragment or a group of characters; for image models, a token can represent image patches or features; while for audio, it can be a sound segment.
-In all these modalities, tokens refer to discrete units the model uses to understand the underlying patterns, context, and relationships.
+For text, a token may correspond to a word fragment or a group of characters; for images, it tipically represents image patches or features; for audio, it can be a sound segment.
+Across modalities, tokens serve as discrete units that enable models to capture underlying patterns, context, and relationships.
 At the core of \gls*{mllm}s is the \textit{transformer} architecture, which is designed to efficiently process {\it tokens}—whether they represent words, patches of images, or other forms of data \cite{vaswani2017attention}.
 Transformers utilize self-attention mechanisms to capture relationships between tokens, regardless of their modality, allowing \gls*{mllm}s to comprehend both the context of language and the semantics of visual or auditory inputs \cite{Duzhen2024}.

 The process of transforming signals into tokens is called \textit{tokenization}.
 This involves utilizing a \textit{tokenizer}, typically a learned codebook, to map segments of the input signal to discrete tokens.
 Tokenization allows complex data to be broken into manageable and interpretable units.
 For instance, the well-known BERT model employs a WordPiece-based tokenizer that has around 30,000 tokens to process natural language \cite{devlin2018bert}.
 The sentence ``I love transformers!" is tokenized as [[CLS], I, love, transform, \#\#ers, !, [SEP]], with the corresponding token IDs being [101, 146, 1567, 11303, 1468, 106, 102].
 Each token ID corresponds to a vector embedding, which is then fed into transformer models for further processing.
 Another example is the vector quantized variational autoencoder (VQ-VAE) tokenizer for images \cite{van2017neural}.
 The VQ-VAE tokenizer converts continuous data (e.g., images, audio) to compact and discrete tokens by mapping it to a learned codebook of predefined vectors.
-Interested readers are referred to \cite{qian2022makes} for comprehensive overviews of vision tokenizers.
+Interested readers are referred to \cite{qian2022makes} for a comprehensive overview of vision tokenizers.